Aircloak/TrainingMaterial/slides-server/content/analyst.md

 --

-## What value does it bring?

-Every item that complicates a system should justify its existence

---

 ## Gaining access to data

 - Data protection is important – yet difficult
+- Not an alternative:
+  - Not working with data
+  - Breaking the law
 - Alternatives are:
   - Legitimate interest
     - Performance of contract
   - Explicitly given informed consent
-  - Not working with data
-  - Breaking the law
   - Anonymizing data

 --